 CPI (Cost Per Install)

 The average cost to get a searcher to install your mobile application.
-Whenever person install your mobile app by click your mobile app ad then google will charge.
+Whenever a person installs your mobile app by clicking your mobile app ad then google will charge.

 CPV (Cost Per View)